Schools & Education

 Every school has students who struggle with body image, unhealthy weight loss behaviours, and eating disorders.
-Typical problems include students competing to see who can eat the least number of calories at lunch time, returning from a hospital admission for anorexia being positioned as ‘weight loss experts’ by their peers and students taking up smoking to control their weight.
+Typical problems include students competing to see who can eat the least number of calories at lunch time or returning from a hospital admission for anorexia being positioned as ‘weight loss experts’ by their peers.
 At the same time many schools are concerned about childhood obesity and promote anti-obesity messages that may inflate body image problems.
 Our psychologists provide specialized intervention to help create a healthy culture in your school that takes a ‘first, do no harm’ approach.
-Areas of expertise for consultations include to schools who are concerned they have an “eating disorder epidemic”, to assisting schools manage the chronic cases of eating disorders.
+Areas of expertise for consultation include to schools who are concerned they have an “eating disorder epidemic”, to assisting schools manage the chronic cases of eating disorders.

 Many parents tell us that they feel they are walking a tightrope when it comes to fostering health in their children: teach kids to love their bodies and they may develop obesity, or teach them to be cautious about food and exercise and they may develop an eating disorder.
 We help parents navigate the confusing health messages so that they can foster health in a safe way for their child.
 It starts with exploring their own body image, looking at the science behind health and weight claims and deconstructing harmful cultural messages about girls and women.
 Awareness of early intervention and strategies on how to boost resiliency in their children will be explored.